stakater/stakater-docs/docs/content/sre/backup-restore/cleanup.md

 # Cleanup

-For cleaning up velero resources, deleting them directly from cluster is not recommended.
+For cleaning up Velero resources, deleting them directly from cluster is not recommended.

 1. To delete a backup, use command: